 On 10th July, after the C.O. of the Flight, Squadron Leader E. Towers had done a recce, one Sergeant, one Corporal and one Aircraftman from the Flight formed a Landing Section to take over beach duties from No. 101 Beach Flight of No. 1 Beach Squadron at Petit Enfer.

 14th July was Bastille Day and No. 104 Beach Flight and No. 52 Balloon Flight attended a church service and procession organised by the Mayor of St-Aubin-sur-Mer.
 A parade of 50 airmen from the two Flights laid a wreath at the Military Cemetery.
 This was said to be a very good turn-out which favourably impressed the civilians.

 At 21.45 on 17th July a pilot, 1390541 Sgt.
 Standish, baled out from his aircraft into the sea at map ref.
 010855.
 After medical attention he was billeted with No. 104 Beach Flight until evacuation to the U.K.

 Each afternoon and evening from 26th to 29th July there was shelling at Petit Enfer.
 There were 19 casualties at the Beach there and in the Transhipment Area but none of them were R.A.F.

 In the early hours of 15th August there were enemy air attacks and heavy shelling.
 The M.T.
 Light Recovery Section of 104 Beach Flight lost two 3 tonners and two 160 lb tents but there were no casualties.

-From the next day, 16th August, No. 2 Beach Squadron was disbanding and the C.O. of 104 Beach Flight, S/Ldr E. Towers was one of the officers who returned to the U.K on 26th August when the remaining personnel received their posting instructions.
+From the next day, 16th August, No. 2 Beach Squadron was disbanding and the C.O. of 104 Beach Flight, S/Ldr.
+E. Towers and his second in command F/Lt.
+F.D.
+Hynes were among the officers who returned to the U.K on 26th August when the remaining personnel received their posting instructions.

 The main source of information on this page is: